ruivop/reddit/ESOF-docs/TESTS.md

 #Software Testing

 #Introduction
 First of, reddit was created by a group of students to be used as an online bulletin board system.
 At first, the company was only a startup and reddit was supposed to be an app for ordering food.
 After the stakeholders (Y Combinator) received the idea, they gave their input on the subject, and reddit was created.
-It started with only 2 students, and no one expected it to be what it was today.
+It started with only 2 students, and no one expected it to be what it is today.

 After analysing all of the tests that reddit has (on their public source code), we found out they are poor documented, are scrambled throughout folders and not entirely organized.
 There are tests that test the validity of a comment on a folder and then, on a different folder, we found tests that check the limit of a comment.
 Even the tests that are indeed documented (very few) are mostly unintelligible.